Hope 103.2: News Programming

 Hope Media launched their newsroom in December 2019, with their news coverage focused on the Sydney metro area.
 This news service provides hourly news bulletins on-air and online.
 This service is still supplemented by bulletins supplied by 2GB and Nine Radio on weekend.

 Prior to their news service launch, radio bulletins were presented by 2GB and 2UE (Nine Radio), which rebranded from Macquarie Radio Network in early 2020.
 Between July 2008 and December 2020, Hope 103.2 also broadcast live simulcasts of Nine News (via Channel Nine Sydney), airing every night except Saturdays, at 6:00 pm.
 Nine News & 9news.com.au were also occasional sponsors of Hope 1032 News.

 Podcasts

 Other programing from Hope has been moved to online Podcasts.
 Their Podcast shows have included a Book club, interviews, advice on raising families, and stories on hope.
 Their more in-depth devotions have also moved to podcasts.

 Open House

 Open House was a live talk show exploring life, faith and culture from a Christian perspective.
 It aired Sundays from 7pm to 10pm on Hope 103.2 and was syndicated to other radio stations across Australia.
 From April 2006 to March 2011, the show was hosted by Sheridan Voysey.
 Between April 2011 until December 2013, Open House was hosted by TV and radio broadcaster Leigh Hatcher.

-In 2014 Dwyane Jeffries hosted Open House weekdays at 12pm.
+In 2014 Dwayne Jeffries hosted Open House weekdays at 12pm.

 From 2017, Stephen O'Doherty returned with the show on Sunday evenings.
 The show did not return in 2019.